This post contains affiliate links to recommended products used in this recipe.

 - 1 teaspoon vanilla extract

-- optional: sprinkles or orange zest curls
+- 2 tablespoons orange zest curls

 Cinnamon Sugar

-- 1 cup granulated sugar
+- 200 g granulated sugar 1 cup

 - 2 tablespoons ground cinnamon